 For decades, the fishermen of Tien Phong village have lived here and there on boats going up and down the Lam River.

 Mr. Ngo Dinh Hiep (46 years old, Tien Phong village) recalls that his family had many children so his parents did not have enough land to divide among them to build a house.
-Therefore, more than 15 years ago, after getting married, he collected all the money he received as a gift to buy a boat so that the couple could work as fishermen and live on the boat.
+Therefore, more than 15 years ago, after getting married, he collected all the money from his wedding to buy a boat so that the couple could work as fishermen and live on the boat.

-To save electricity, fishermen eat lunch at 9am, dinner at 4pm and go to bed early in the evening," Mr. Hiep recalled.
+To save electricity, fishermen eat lunch at 9am, dinner at 4pm and go to bed early in the evening," Mr. Hiep recalls.

 Mr. Sinh and his wife were neighbors, also fishermen.
 Understanding each other's circumstances, they got married and had 5 children together.